zhudotexe/FFXIV_PaissaDB/README.md

 #### POST /hello

-Called by PaissaHouse on startup to register sweeper's world and name.
-Requires a PaissaHouse JWT.
+Called by PaissaHouse on startup to exchange sweeper's world and name for a session token.

 ```python
 class Hello: